caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 root user:</span></a></h3>

 <p class=MsoNormal><b><span lang=EN-GB>NOTE:</span></b><span lang=EN-GB> There
-is a reason for the “root” not being enabled for SSH!
+is a reason for the Â“rootÂ” not being enabled for SSH!
 Enabling the user for SSH is allowing full remote access to the Raspbian and therefore creating a significant security risk.
 Please always consider whether you really want to enable this user for SSH!</span></p>